KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

   Perpetual Mechanical Array - [Video](https://youtu.be/WI1RgjQoGNE)

 **Significance:**
-Rosaria can take advantage of her A1 passive against the aforementioned bosses by the correct positioning.
+Rosaria can take advantage of her A1 Passive against the aforementioned bosses by the correct positioning.
 Which can be useful especially when these enemies appear in harder contents such as Spiral Abyss/Event Domains.

 ### A4: Shadow Samaritan